Today marks the sixth anniversary of Elliott Smith's death.

-In October of 2004, a year after his death, Spin ran a feature on the untold story behind Smith's death.
+In the December 2004 issue of SPIN, approximately a year after his passing, we ran a feature on the untold story behind the violent, mysterious circumstances surrounding his death.
 Though it was assumed he committed suicide by stabbing himself in the chest, the coroner's report noted that "several aspects of the circumstances... are atypical of suicide and raise the possibility of homicide."

 More on SPIN.com: >> Elliott Smith Remembered, 5 Years Later >> 'Elliott Smith' Compiles Photos, Unreleased Live Material >>

 Some people believed his girlfriend Jennifer Chiba, who was with him at the time of his death and who pulled the knife from his body before calling 911, murdered him.
 Most others thought this was ridiculous.
 While our story by Liam Gowing touched on the rumors, it made a case for suicide.
 And since I was the research editor of the magazine at the time, it was my job to make sure that case was solid.
 I had fact-checked hundreds of articles for the magazine, but nothing like this.

 For almost a month, I poured over transcripts of interviews with Smith's friends and loved ones; I read books and newspaper articles; I tried to interpret lyrics of songs like "Suicide Machine" and "Abused," which were unreleased at the time; I spoke with former bandmates, medical professionals, music executives, girlfriends — even Jennifer Chiba, who was so willing to talk that I found it unnerving.
 Some people hung up on me.
 Others choked up, sharing particularly troubling memories.
 People told me things they shouldn't have, things I couldn't repeat.
 I cried a lot that month.
 Sometimes it was because of stress, but mostly I was crying for Elliott Smith.